RayfenWindspear/mider/README.md

 Disabling it entirely like this can help protect your device from potential threats targeting root.
 Personally, I immediately run `mider hide` immediately after Magisk's modules have initialized, and my kernel settings have been applied.
 The only thing I have use for it afterwards is if I have need to lift my clock restrictions for a more demanding app.
+# Alternative easier solution
+So, this was also my solution's alpha, if you will.
+As `/sbin/` is restored at boot, a simple `su -c rm -rf /sbin` works if you don't even care to have root after bootup.
+However, some modules also operate from `/sbin`, so this disrupts them too.
+You could just delete the specific files that `mider` does though.
+I think I'll add that as a 3rd option as a future feature.